ELECTRIC BIKES BUYING GUIDE

 2. Centre mount motors:

-These are usually rated or measured in watt hours and indicate how much energy can be stored in the battery.
-The higher the number of watts, the further you can go between charges.
+- All Raleigh ebikes come with rechargeable Lithium Ion batteries.
+Usually measured in watt hours this indicates how much energy can be stored I the battery.
+The higher the number the further you can go